cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/pool.md

 ### 2. Allocation Units

 ![sandbox-instances](../../img/user-guide-basic/sandbox-agenda/pool/allocation-units.png)
 Each sandbox that is allocating or has been allocated is tied with the allocation unit.
 It is the object which manages allocation requests and cleanup requests.
 Allocation is composed of [three stages](#allocation-request-stages).
 If one of these stages fails, the sandbox cannot be used.
 The last column of the table contains the **create cleanup request** button :bootstrap-cleaning-services:{: .blue .icon}.
 In case that all stages of the allocation request are successfully finished, the button works the same as the delete button in the Sandbox Instances table.
-Otherwise, the respective [allocation request](#3-allocation-requests) must be canceled (to invalidate other stages) and then **create a cleanup request** button can be used.
+Otherwise, the respective [allocation request](#3-allocation-requests) must be canceled (to invalidate other stages), and then **create a cleanup request** button can be used.

 ### 3. Allocation Requests